 - Arcadia University Center for Education Abroad (MHC-approved programs include locations in Australia, Greece, Ireland, New Zealand, and the UK)

 - Boston University (MHC approves the BU program in Padua, Italy)

-- IFSA-Butler Programs (MHC-approved programs include locations in Argentina, Australia, Chile, Ireland, Mexico, New Zealand, and the UK)
+- IFSA-Butler (MHC-approved programs include locations in Argentina, Australia, Chile, Cuba, England, Ireland, Mexico, New Zealand, Northern Ireland, and Scotland)